zoisite-rb/zoisite-rb/guides/source/routing.md

 Since the router uses the HTTP verb *and* path to match inbound requests, four URLs can map to seven different controller actions.
 For example, the same `photos/` path matches to `photos#index` when the verb is `GET` and `photos#create` when the verb is `POST`.

 NOTE: Order matters in the `routes.rb` file.
-Rails routes are matched in the order they are specified.
+Zoisite routes are matched in the order they are specified.
 For example, if you have a `resources :photos` above a `get 'photos/poll'` the `show` action's route for the `resources` line will be matched before the `get` line.
 If you want the `photos/poll` route to match first, you'll need to move the `get` line **above** the `resources` line.

 ### Path and URL Helpers